jorycz/iMac-5K-display-convert/README.md

 ### Connecting and first testing

-When it all arrives, test driver board and current board.
+When all parts arrives, test driver board and current board.
+Pay attention to details.
+Cables must be positioned exactly like on pictures.

 | Brightness cable connection to display | LVDS cable connection to display |
 | --- | --- |
 | ![bcable](cimages/800_cable%20display%20backlight.jpeg) | ![lvds](cimages/800_cable%20display%20connection%20-%20to%20lcd.jpeg) |

-Connect boards like this:
+Connect cables to boards.
+Do not forget R1811 control strip.

 ![borads test](cimages/1200_boards%20first%20testing.jpeg)

+- When you connect power, OSD should appear on display.
+If not, turn on driver board by button next to remote diode on control strip.
+Then connect Mac using USB-C port and it should detect display and show desktop.
+Mine is detected iMacPro5K.

 ### Speaker connectors